Hohenzoler/optyka/README.md

    - While in the _drawing mode_ you can draw a new object by clicking in different places on screen.
-   - You can also delete the last point placed by pressing `backspace` or move a point by `right clicking`.
+   - You can also delete the last point placed by pressing `Backspace` or move a point by `right clicking`.
    - Then, when `Enter` is pressed, a mirror in the desired shape is added to the environment.
 8. Press `up` to randomize colors of all flashlights